 The most common types of benefit fraud are:

-• Claiming Housing & Council Tax Benefit whilst not living in the property.
+• Claiming Housing Benefit whilst not living in the property.

 How can benefit fraud be detected?

-Although there are various means of detecting fraud one of the most useful sources of information comes from local knowledge and receiving information from the public.
+Although there are various means of detecting fraud, one of the most useful sources of information comes from members of the public and their local knowledge.